 Bootleg Canyon Mountain Bike Park

-Bootleg is rideable year round, though super hot and not recommended during the summer months, as temperatures creep well above the 100 degree mark.
-When planning your trip, take advantage of the most enjoyed seasons, which are late spring and early fall.
-Bootleg is BLM land, so primitive camping is permissible in the area.
-The closest established campgrounds are just down the street at Lake Mead National Recreation Area, too.
+Bootleg is rideable year-round, though super hot and not recommended during the summer months when temperatures creep well above the 100-degree mark.
+When planning your trip, take advantage of the most enjoyed seasons, which are spring and early fall.
+Bootleg Canyon is Bureau of Land Management land, so primitive camping is permissible in the area.
+The closest established campgrounds are just down the street at Lake Mead National Recreation Area.

 Boulder City is 26 miles southeast of Las Vegas.
 From Las Vegas, head south on I-515/US 93/US 95 toward Boulder City and Hoover Dam.
 The highway will turn into a regular road as it enters Boulder City limits.
 Keep an eye out for Yucca Street and make a left-hand turn (so you’re headed north.)
 Follow Yucca until you reach a Bootleg Canyon Mountain Biking Trails parking area.
 The Bootleg Canyon Park Trail Head is off of Bootleg Canyon Road.